16 Jun Minskin Cat

 Now while I have a temperament that’s perfect for any cat fancier, my ideal human is one who will always take the time to satisfy my needs for playing and affection.
 Due to my size, I won’t have a problem being housed in small apartments and similar environments.

 If you’re looking to have me as a pet anytime soon, you should also protect me from extreme sunlight and cold since I can easily develop skin problems and other health issues due to my lack of hair.
 There must be also close supervision on my climbing spaces to prevent me from accidentally injuring myself.

 Minskins are relatively new breed in the world of cat fancy and was only developed in Boston by Paul McSorley in 1998.
 McSorley wanted to produce a cat that flaunted the color points of a Siamese, but had really short legs, much like the cat version of the dog breed, Corgi.

 Paul McSorley began an extensive breeding program that had the Sphynx Cat (also known as the Canadian Hairless) and the Munchkin as foundation breeds.
 He also integrated the Devon Rex and the Burmese in the program over time.

 McSorley finally produced the look and size he envisioned for our breed in the early 2000’s.

 By 2005, the cat fancier was able to propagate more than 50 Minskin cats.
 As of today, The International Cat Association (TICA) is the only registry that is monitoring our breed’s development and has given us a Preliminary New Breed status.

-Although I am generally a hale and hearty feline, I still require a lot of protection against the elements since I don’t have the protection of hair on my body.
+Although I am generally a hale and hearty feline, like all Minskin cats I still require a lot of protection against the elements since I don’t have the protection of hair on my body.